carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 {: .callout}

-## Anticipate the need to use multiple tables, and use a unique identifier for every record
+## Use multiple tables as necessary, and use a unique identifier for every record

 Raw data, even if tidy,
 is not necessarily complete.
 For example, the primary data table